-In this paper, we model the flight planning problem with traffic flow restrictions as a \emph{Logic-Constrained Shortest Path Problem} (LCSP) and suggest a branch and bound (B\&B) algorithm to solve it.
-In every node of the B\&B tree, an FPP instance is solved without considering TFRs.
-The resulting path is then evaluated w.r.t.\ the TFRs and the resulting logical infeasibilities are used to branch.
+In this paper, we model the \glspl{fpptfr} as a \gls{lcsp} and suggest a branch and bound (B\&B) algorithm to solve it.
+In every node of the B\&B tree, an \gls{fpp} instance is solved without considering \glspl{tfr}.
+The resulting path is then evaluated w.r.t.\ the \glspl{tfr} and the resulting logical infeasibilities are used to branch.
 This black box approach circumvents the above-mentioned memory consumption and running time issues caused by the incomparability of paths.
-Across world regions, the distribution of TFRs is heterogeneous.
-For example, there is a large amount of TFRs in Central Europe and the Persian Gulf but very few in Australia or Southern Africa (cf. \cref{fig:tfronworld}).
-For many OD pairs, our algorithm thus solves the LCSP instances in the root node of the B\&B tree creating very little overhead compared to a standard FPP search.
+Across world regions, the distribution of \glspl{tfr} is heterogeneous.
+For example, there is a large amount of \glspl{tfr} in Central Europe and the Persian Gulf but very few in Australia or Southern Africa (cf. \cref{lcsp:fig:tfronworld}).
+For many \gls{od}, our algorithm thus solves the \gls{lcsp} instance in the root node of the \gls{bb} tree, creating very little overhead compared to a standard \gls{fpp} search.

 Since our approach repeatedly recomputes shortest paths, we can make use of one of the several \emph{dynamic shortest path algorithms} in the literature \cite{Ramalingam1996a,Ramalingam1996b,Frigioni2000,Narvaez2000,Koenig2004,Bauer2009,Dandrea2014}.
-These approaches enable us to warm-start the shortest-path queries in the B\&B tree.
-They are meant to avoid the re-exploration of the search space (graph) on, e.g., a route from Australia to Europe, if the only TFR violations are close to the destination airport.
+These approaches enable us to warm-start the shortest-path queries in the \gls{bb} tree.
+They are meant to avoid the re-exploration of the search space (graph) on, e.g., a route from Australia to Europe, if the only \gls{tfr} violations are close to the destination airport.